CodeRancher/CodeRancher.github.io/blog/entry-001-introduce_oanda_project.md

 ### threading

 Supporting code to simplify threading.
-Simply create a class that overrides 'task' and then 'start' the reoccuring task.
+Simply create a class that overrides 'task' and then 'start' the reoccurring task.
 Can also manage an array of 'tasks'.
 [Example](https://github.com/CodeRancher/offcenter_common/tree/main/lib/threading/example)

 ## offcenter_trading